 Cost and Length

-The 8 Day trip is $2775 per student.
-This includes all activities, meals, ground transportation by coach, accommodations and pre departure meetings.
+The 8 Day trip is $3850, double occupancy.
+This includes all activities, meals, ground transportation by coach, and accommodations.
 Airfare is not included, but is booked by Earth Explore at competitive rates with major airlines..

 Payment and Deadlines

 A $500 deposit it required upon registration.
 Final payment is due 60 days before departure.
-No funds are retained if student is not accepted into program.
 Monthly payment plans are available.
-Trip capacity is based upon the local group status.
-Most groups reach capacity within 8 weeks of group formation.
+Trip capacity is limited.